GStreamer/gstreamer/Basic+tutorial+2+GStreamer+concepts.markdown

 values!

-The names and possible values of all the properties an element exposes can be found using the gst-inspect tool described in [Basic tutorial 10:
+The names and possible values of all the properties an element exposes can be found using the gst-inspect-1.0 tool described in [Basic tutorial 10:
 GStreamer tools](Basic+tutorial+10+GStreamer+tools.markdown).

 ### Error checking